tleish/kibana-boost/README.md

 - **Pretty Print and Syntax Highlighting**: XML and JSON results will be automatically formatted and highlighted.
 - **Copy Button**: A copy button will appear next to each value in the Discover results.
 Click it to copy the value to your clipboard.
 - **Download CSV**: Open the Share menu and click the new "Download CSV" link to export your results.
+- **Filter Only**: Filter for only a specific value by clicking the filter icon next to the value you want to filter by.

 ### Development